ruofeidu/DuBibtex/sigchi2/CHI_2025_program.md

 ### A Concept at Work: A Review of Motivations, Operationalizations, and Conclusions in VR Research about Presence
-Authors: Yanxin Xiao, Difeng Yu, Kasper Hornbæk, Joanna Bergström
+Authors: Cleo Xiao, Difeng Yu, Kasper Hornbæk, Joanna Bergström

 [Link](https://programs.sigchi.org/chi/2025/program/content/188497)